david-tejada/rango/readme.md

 - The extension can be installed from the respective store: [Firefox](https://addons.mozilla.org/en-US/firefox/addon/rango/), [Chrome](https://chrome.google.com/webstore/detail/rango/lnemjdnjjofijemhdogofbpcedhgcpmb), [Edge](https://microsoftedge.microsoft.com/addons/detail/rango/pcngjebdhphedjkfhipblkgjbjoeaaeb).

-- The talon files can be found [here](https://github.com/david-tejada/rango-talon).
-Clone or download them to your talon user folder.
+- The talon files can be found in the [rango-talon](https://github.com/david-tejada/rango-talon) repository.
+Clone or download them to your talon user folder. **IMPORTANT**: Make sure to clone or download the **rango-talon** repository and not this one.

 ### Troubleshooting